 4. The Name Should Catch the Essence of the Restaurant

 The name of the restaurant should relate its essence to the customers.
 As said earlier the name exists to bridge the gap between customers expectations and the restaurant’s concept.
 If the name itself is not relevant to the concept, id it does not portray what the restaurant’s idea is, what the restaurant stands for and what to expect out of the restaurant, then the name is ineffective and serves no purpose.
+While selecting a restaurant name ensure that it is catchy and has a ring to it.
 A good name always gives the customer an idea about what to expect for example while ‘The Corner Cafe’ is an okay name for a cafe where people can come to read and work something like ‘ The Book Hole Cafe’ will deliver a much clearer image and attract your target audience.
+Look for restaurant name ideas that describe your restaurant and it’s cuisine the best!

 5. The Name Should Leave Room for Innovation